tiodan81/quicksheets/JavaScriptStructure.md

 }

 //then put any prototype functions that go with the object constructor
-//you can't call this function until after you declare a 'new PersonConstructor' PersonConstructor.prototype.sayHello = function() {
+//call this function on an instance of PersonConstructor PersonConstructor.prototype.sayHello = function() {
 	console.log('Hello, my name is ' + this.firstName + ' ' + this.lastName);
+}

 //then put regular function declarations function firstFunction(parameter) {